BiboyQG/SPIN/README.md

 ##### CLI

-After that, we can run our main program by inputting a search query, one URL or a list of URLs separated by comma:
+We can also run our main program by inputting a search query, one URL or a list of URLs separated by comma:

 > [!NOTE]
 >